Get 30 Day of Gaia for $1

-Karmic Numbers; What Your Birthday Says About Your Past Life
+Karmic Numbers: What Your Birthday Reveals About Past Lives

-Karmic Numbers; What Your Birthday Says About Your Past Life
+Karmic Numbers: What Your Birthday Reveals About Past Lives

 The day you were born says a lot about who you are and where you’re going in this life.
-However, according to numerology, it can also say a lot about who you were, too.
-In numerology, Pythagoras believed that every number vibrates energy.
-It is the vibrations of the important numbers in our lives together that dictate who we were, are, and are going to become.
+In numerology, your birthday can also reveal insights into your past life by date of birth and the lessons you still carry forward.
+Pythagoras believed that every number carries energy, and the combined vibrations of the numbers in your life shape who you were, are, and will become.

 The numbers in your birth date reveal hidden clues to lessons missed in past lives.
 In numerology, it is believed that our souls are core, but our bodies reincarnate many times in order to further evolve.
-In each life, we learn new lessons, but we aren’t perfect.
+With each life, new experiences bring growth, but mistakes and past actions also leave behind imbalances.

 Along the way, we make mistakes and abuse our natural gifts.
 Using your birth date, we’re able to identify whether your numerology chart contains one of four important Karmic Numbers.
-The numbers 13, 14, 16, and 19 are Karmic Debt Numbers, which indicate areas of your past lives that could still use some work.
+The numbers 13, 14, 16, and 19 are Karmic Debt Numbers, which indicate areas of your past lives that may still need attention.
 Understanding these past mistakes allows you to balance and heal the karma in your present life.

-If you were born on the 13th, 14th, 16th or 19th, then this is your karmic number.
+If you were born on the 13th, 14th, 16th, or 19th, then this is your karmic number.
+This suggests your birthday carries imbalances from previous lives that may still influence you today.

 Personality Number